 One hundred and twenty years later the school made a proud return to Gaelic games competition in 2005.
 Entering Dublin schools GAA competitions for the first time in over one hundred years was an exciting new challenge for the school.
 It created huge interest amongst the boys and has been the start of a great new era for our national games in the college.

 Every year we enter teams in the following Competitions:

 - Dublin Schools Junior Football

 - Dublin Schools Juvenile Football

 We are very proud of our full sized GAA Pitch which was officially opened by the GAA President, Mr. Christy Cooney on the 28th of November 2009 as part of our 150th Anniversary celebrations.

 Many thanks to all of the staff who devoted their spare time to coaching and organisation.
 Thanks also to the local GAA clubs in the area: Faughs, Templeogue, Ballyboden St. Endas and St. Judes for their help and facilities.

-If interested in getting involved in Gaelic Games in the College please contact Mr. Philip Wallace, Mr. Traolach Martin, Mr. Tom Healy or Mr. Mattie Collins.
+If interested in getting involved in Gaelic Games in the College please contact Mr. Philip Wallace, Ms. Katie O'Connor, Mr. Tom Healy, Mr. Martin Barry or Mr. Mattie Collins.